department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/uat/686-uat-research-plan.md

 - The participant will be guided to the 686 intro (or will we drop them onto the home screen?)
 - The user will proceed through the 686 and submit
 - There will be a quick Q/A and wrap-up
-  - (Will we need to have 'stand-by plans" for catastophic failure?)
+  - (Will we need to have 'stand-by plans" for catastrophic failure?)
   - (Can we give assurances or follow-up paths?)
   - (Will we shepherd the application through and connect with the LOB?)
   - (Will we offer support for failed submissions?)